 Most of the VinTEK calendar belongs to the in-house lineup.
 The rest goes to partnerships — apps built alongside organizations whose mission deserves software that ships and lasts.

-A four-year partnership behind the PRAY938 app — live on both stores, still in active use, still under maintenance.
+A four-year partnership behind the PRAY938 app — live on both the App Store and Google Play, with an active userbase and ongoing support.

 PRAY938 by Baptist Mid-Missions is a Matthew 9:38 prayer initiative that guides you through 30 days of focused prayer — asking God to send gospel workers into His harvest.
 Give a month to pray Matthew 9:38, and you'll change the world.